 Orleigh St, West End.
 If you look at my video from earlier today you can see how much it has risen.
-P don't swim or wade through filthy flood waters if y don't have to. #brisbanefloods #qldfloods aters if you
+Please don't swim or wade through filthy flood waters if you don't have to. #brisbanefloods #qldfloods

 Current situation in front of my apartment Chermside, Brisbane.
 Rain hasn't stopped all week bad flooding all across SEQ QLD #STAYSAFE #BRISBANE